-Since $H$ es PI-algebra, the quotient $H/tH\ \cong\ \mathcal O_q(\K^2)$ is also a PI-algebra\footnote{It can be proved that every homomorphic image of a PI-algebra is PI; see \cite{DrenskyFormanek2004}.}.
+Since $H$ is a PI algebra, the quotient $H/tH\ \cong\ \mathcal O_q(\K^2)$ is also a PI algebra\footnote{It can be proved that every homomorphic image of a PI algebra is PI; see \cite{DrenskyFormanek2004}.}.
 Nevertheless, by \cite[Section \S 7.1]{DeConciniProcesi1993}, the algebra $\mathcal O_q(\K^2)$ satisfies the PI property if and only if $q$ is a root of unity.

 On the other hand, if $\theta:=(1-pq)\,yx-t$, then $\theta$ is a normal element in $H$.
 More explicitly, the following relations hold:

 The proof of the second identity is presented below.
 The remaining ones follow by analogous arguments, see (\ref{quantumtwopar}).